tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 ![](images/track_counts_by_genre.png)

-While Pop music (unsurprisingly) has both the highest number of total tracks as well as popular tracks, the Trap music genre actually has the highest percentage of popular songs, so I will focus the rest of my analysis here.
+While Pop music (unsurprisingly) has both the highest number of total tracks as well as popular tracks, the **Trap Music** genre actually has the highest percentage of popular songs, so I will focus the rest of my analysis here.

 ![](images/percent_popular_per_genre.png)

+<a name="#trap_genre"></a>

+### Trap Music Genre Analysis

 For the uninitiated, Wikipedia describes [Trap music](https://en.wikipedia.org/wiki/Trap_music) as follows:

-*Trap music is a style of hip hop music that was developed in the late 1990s to early 2000s in the Southern United States.
-It is typified by sub-divided hi-hats, heavy, sub-bass layered kick drums in the style of the Roland TR-808 drum machine, typically in half time syncopated rhythms, [and] layered with abstract or orchestral synthesizers[...]*
+> *Trap music is a style of hip hop music that was developed in the late 1990s to early 2000s in the Southern United States.
+It is typified by sub-divided hi-hats, heavy, sub-bass layered kick drums in the style of the Roland TR-808 drum machine, typically in half time syncopated rhythms[...]*

-Within the Trap genre, a plot comparing track duration to popularity shows a familiar distribution with most tracks clustered around a duration just under four minutes.
+Within the **Trap Genre**, a plot comparing track duration to popularity shows a familiar distribution with most tracks clustered around a duration just under four minutes.

 ![](images/trap_duration_popularity.png)

-There is an outlier that I was interested in, which is quite long at almost ten minutes and very popular.
+I was interested in the outlier at a popularity score of almost 80 and a duration of almost 10 minutes.
 This ended up being the following track from Brazil:

 [![](images/pineapple.png)](https://p.scdn.co/mp3-preview/d03fdbd2c77e9d5d59eca6540210af2ebaca94ce?cid=3bb746dbeccf420f9210e16d14c951f3)